drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

 {{% /tab %}}
 {{< /tabpane >}}

+This guide focuses on how to install Drasi on a kind cluster and covers only a few features of the Drasi CLI.
 Refer to the [Drasi CLI Reference](/reference/command-line-interface/) for a complete description of how to use it and the functionality it provides.

 ## Install Drasi on the kind Cluster
 To install Drasi on the kind cluster run: